lizzydale3/my-portfolio/design/design_guidelines.md

 - Email and LinkedIn as primary contact methods
 - Professional and accessible layout

-## Images
-- This portfolio focuses on content and technical expertise rather than visual imagery.
-Any images should be:
-- Project screenshots (optional): Small thumbnails in project cards
-- Professional headshot (optional): Small avatar in about section

 ## Accessibility & Professional Standards
 - Full dark/light mode support with consistent theming